stereolabs/zed-oculus/README.md

 # zed-oculus

+_Note: This sample may not work with the new Oculus Rift CV1.
+An update is coming soon._

 **This sample is designed to work with the ZED stereo camera only and requires the ZED SDK.
 For more information: https://www.stereolabs.com**

 It demonstrates how to grab stereo images with the ZED SDK and display the results in a Oculus Rift headset.